 The Reporter, after receiving the referral, investigates the case.
-The Reporter may request reports from the child or young person’s school, the social work department, health visitor or any agency involved with the child or young person.
+In order to find out more about what is happening in the child’s life, and to identify what the concerns are the Reporter may request reports from the child or young person’s school, the social work department, health visitor or any agency involved with the child or young person.

 A Typical Day of a Children’s Reporter

-The Reporter then attends the Hearings held that morning.
+The Reporter attends the Children’s Hearings that they have scheduled.
 The Reporter is there to support fair process and to record the proceedings.
 The Reporter takes no part in the Panel Members’ deliberations and decision making.
-Children or young people can be referred to Children’s Hearings for various reasons, sometimes they are in need of care and protection or have been involved in offending or sometimes both.
+Instead the Reporter records the decision of each of the Hearings and waits for the Panel Members to write their reasons for their decisions for each child.

 The Reporter returns to the office and records the outcome of the court hearing and sends the necessary notifications to the child/young person and their parents or carers.
-The Reporter then arranges some Children’s Hearings.
-The Reporter must contact the social workers allocated to the children or young people to discuss dates and times for the Hearings.
+Sometimes, court cases may take several days or even weeks – on this occasion the Hearing was only for the afternoon.

 There are new referrals to deal with and the Reporter spends the rest of the day reading those referrals, and identifying the level and nature of investigation necessary for each case.
 The Reporter also contacts colleagues in social work and police departments to request background information on the referrals received, which will help them decide whether or not that child or young person should be called to a Hearing at a future date.